haderlump22/BigOne/README.md

 - Use now in all Classes the new DBTools and give to all Classes the Connection that is createt by the new Login Class.
 - Fix some Things that not enjoy me... ;-)

+20171113 13:06
+- now you can Import your Data from a XML File in the CAMT Format